 An experienced expedition leader will look after the group throughout the experience.
 They will tell you how to pitch the tents, spend the night with your group and maintain constant radio contact with the ship.

-The equipment includes a transportable toilet and battery-operated tent lamps.
+The equipment includes a transportable toilet.

 In the Antarctic summer - our cruising season - the average daytime temperature is around 0 °C. At night, this often drops a few degrees below zero.
 However, the wind can make it seem even colder.
 Sun, snow, wind - anything goes in the Antarctic.